3104yoshi/article/aws/cdk_and_IAM.md

 - Basically, to avoid easy privilege excalation, the IAM roles to execute cloudformation (deploy) is created automatically?

+##### my summary
+・It's better to allow CDK to create role because it create roles with the least privileges.
+・If your company won't allow to create such roles in order to prevent privilege escalation, you can use Permission Boundaries.

 ### reference
 https://github.com/aws/aws-cdk/wiki/Security-And-Safety-Dev-Guide